openregister/registers-rfcs/content/entry-invalidation/index.md

 #### Properties

 * New entry type without key.
-Breaking change diverging previous designs.
+Breaking change diverging from previous designs.
 * Records are unaffected.
 * Revoked entries require a mechanism/documentation to explain how to apply them when creating the list of records.